StenningK/NeuroOverParam/README.md

 **Overparameterisation**
 Overparameterisation.ipynb - This notebook contains the code required to analyse the MSE as a function of number of parameters

-**Meta-Learning**
+**MetaLearning**
 Meta_Sines_Times.ipynb - This notebook contains the codes to run the Meta-Learning

-**Benchmarks**
+**Benchmarking_softwareModels**
-Benchmarks.ipynb - This notebook contains the codes necessary to run the benchmarking tasks.
+Benchmarking.ipynb - This notebook contains the codes necessary to run the benchmarking tasks.
 Specifically, one can define ESNs, MLPs and neural ODE's

 **Data**
 Data folder contains all of the raw data.
 The data is seperated by task and network architecture.
 The excel spreadsheet has more details on which datasets form which architecture.